S.E. Cupp, CPAC, and Homosexuals

 The banner of “marriage equality” is frayed and torn asunder, with bits blowing in the wind, strips jagged and littering streets.
 Marriage, however, lives and breathes.
 As do those who salute her.

-J. Richard Pearcey is editor and publisher of The Pearcey Report, as well as associate director of the Francis Schaeffer Center for Worldview and Culture and scholar for worldview studies at Houston Baptist University.
+J. Richard Pearcey is editor and publisher of The Pearcey Report.
 This article appeared originally in American Thinker and was published at The Pearcey Report March 18, 2013.
 Follow @rickpearcey.